 With most financial decisions, we can’t answer for everyone.
 There are some significant benefits and risks of taking out a loan.

 M1 Borrow is an excellent option if you need to borrow money.
 The interest rate is low, and it’s easy to get started.
 M1 Borrow can be a viable option for those needing a downpayment for a car, or a house, paying for education expenses, or consolidating other loans or credit cards.

 Should you get an M1 Plus account to take advantage of the lower interest rate?
-The M1 Plus account costs $125 per year (free for the first year).
+The M1 Plus account costs $10/month or $95/year.
 If you’re borrowing $8,400 for one year, you will save $126 on interest, which would pay for the M1 Plus cost.
 There are additional M1 Plus benefits you can find here.

 If you’re looking to pay off a high-interest credit card or personal loan, M1 Borrow is an excellent choice.
-There are no minimum monthly payments, which can help keep up if you’re struggling.
+There are no minimum monthly payments, which can help keep you up if you’re struggling.
 We still suggest setting up a recurring transfer to pay off your loans promptly.

 M1 Borrow offers very low interest rates, but it’s not free.